 Sample Calculations for Xi Baryons

 Here is a spreadsheet that shows a step-by-step calculation for a specific 𝞝–baryon.
 For more detail about cell contents and formulae, you can see a read-only, on-line version by clicking on the icon in the black bar at the bottom of the sheet.
 You can also get a copy of the spreadsheet by clicking on the download link at the bottom of this page.
-Then you may enter other quark-coefficients in the yellow field to assess other particles.
+Then you may enter other quark-coefficients in the yellow cells to assess other particles.